graphql/graphql-spec/spec/Section 6 -- Execution.md

 GraphQL generates a response from a request via execution.

-A request for execution consists of a few pieces of information:
+:: A _request_ for execution consists of a few pieces of information:

 - The schema to use, typically solely provided by the GraphQL service.
 - A {Document} which must contain GraphQL {OperationDefinition} and may contain